brandtdamman/campaign-gen/README.md

 ## Purpose

 As partially mentioned in the previous section, *CampaignGen* was designed to aid a beginning player/GM with the early creation of characters, maps, and/or dungeons.
-This is successfully done via the multiple different sub-programs and usage of[OSRIC](https://en.wikipedia.org/wiki/OSRIC).
+This is successfully done via the multiple different sub-programs and usage of [OSRIC](https://en.wikipedia.org/wiki/OSRIC).
 Other RPG handbooks may be used; however, OSRIC is licensed under Open Game License and more readily redistributable in *specific* fashions.
 It is left to the user to create the necessary database files for other RPG games (Pathfinder, AD&D, etc.)

 ## Usage